heecheon92/Android-Project/README.md

 Major: Computer Science

 Second semester as a Junior.
+(As of Fall Semester 2018)

 # Introduction
 This project is to demonstrate an open project by Myriad Mobile for Internship Challenge.